 Posts Tagged ‘hip roof’

 Such is the effort that has gone into this replica that I almost did not recognise it as being one.
 This is one of the best efforts I found, so thought it worth mentioning.
-Presumably built around the 1990s no expense has been spared in creating the illusion of a pair of Victorian terraces.
+Presumably built around the 1990s next to an outstandingly large and tall terrace row, no expense has been spared in creating the illusion of a pair of Victorian terraces.
 If not for a few giveways such as use of clean modern bricks, a lack of render on the party walls, pastiche lacework, fence, garden and lighting and overall new look the average punter would unlikely know any different.

 Starting at the street corner of Cassell Street, this row of three terraced houses displays different states of maintenance.
-Unfortunately none of them are heritage protected, putting the entire row at risk given that the dilapiated end terrace was recently sold.
+Unfortunately none of them are heritage protected, putting the entire row at risk given that the dilapiated end terrace was sold in 2012.